Legendary Pulitzer Prize-Winning Investigative Journalist; Associate Editor, The Washington Post; and Author, 21 Bestsellers

 Bob Woodward gained international attention when he and Carl Bernstein uncovered the Watergate scandal in 1973.
 Since then, he’s worked to shine a light on the inner-workings of secret government.
-Woodward’s factual, non-partisan revelations to readers and speech audiences provide a view of Washington they’ll never get elsewhere.
+Woodward’s non-partisan revelations to readers and speech audiences provide a view of Washington they’ll never get elsewhere.
 Woodward has written about the last nine U.S. presidents and chronicled how the power of the presidency has evolved.
-He is author of 20 bestselling books – 14 went to #1 – more than any contemporary nonfiction writer.
-His bestseller, Fear: Trump in the White House, is the deepest dive ever made into the first months of any American president.
-His 20th book, Rage, went behind the scenes of the Trump presidency like never before.
-His 21st book will look at the final days of the Trump presidency and the early days of Biden’s presidency.
-In his speeches, Woodward looks at the expanding powers of the presidency and the important lessons that can be learned from the presidents he’s covered.
-He can also assess the role of the media and how well it is (or isn’t) doing its job.
-Audiences will be awe-struck by insights from this living journalistic legend.
-Currently associate editor for The Washington Post where he’s worked since 1971, Bob Woodward has won nearly every American journalism award including two Pulitzers.
+He is author of 20 bestselling books – 13 were #1 – more than any contemporary nonfiction writer.
+His latest bestseller, Fear: Trump in the White House, is the deepest dive ever made into the first months of any American president.